netdata/netdata/packaging/docker/README.md

 <!--
 ---
 title: "Install Netdata with Docker"
+date: 2020-04-23
 custom_edit_url: https://github.com/netdata/netdata/edit/master/packaging/docker/README.md
 ---
 -->

-# Install Netdata with Docker
+# Install the Netdata Agent with Docker

-Running Netdata in a container works best for an internal network or to quickly analyze a host.
-Docker helps you get set up quickly, and doesn't install anything permanent on the system, which makes uninstalling Netdata easy.
+Running the Netdata Agent in a container works best for an internal network or to quickly analyze a host.
+Docker helps you get set up quickly, and doesn't install anything permanent on the system, which makes uninstalling the Agent easy.

 See our full list of Docker images at [Docker Hub](https://hub.docker.com/r/netdata/netdata).

+Starting with v1.12, Netdata collects anonymous usage information by default and sends it to Google Analytics.
+Read about the information collected, and learn how to-opt, on our [anonymous statistics](/docs/anonymous-statistics.md) page.

+The usage statistics are _vital_ for us, as we use them to discover bugs and priortize new features.
+We thank you for _actively_ contributing to Netdata's future.

-## Limitations running Netdata in Docker
+## Limitations running the Agent in Docker

-For monitoring the whole host, running Netdata in a container can limit its capabilities.
-Some data, like the host OS performance or status, is not accessible or not as detailed in a container as when running Netdata directly on the host.
+For monitoring the whole host, running the Agent in a container can limit its capabilities.
+Some data, like the host OS performance or status, is not accessible or not as detailed in a container as when running the Agent directly on the host.

-A way around this is to provide special mounts to the Docker container so that Netdata can get visibility on host OS information like `/sys` and `/proc` folders or even `/etc/group` and shadow files.
+A way around this is to provide special mounts to the Docker container so that the Agent can get visibility on host OS information like `/sys` and `/proc` folders or even `/etc/group` and shadow files.

 Also, we now ship Docker images using an [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint)